neontribe/SEAP_ESA/README.md

 **There curently is no live hosting in place but the plan is as follows**
 * When release is tagged and pushed
 * Use Travis to carry out procedure as for Staging - add some lines to deploy.sh to detect release tag and...
-* If all goes well, push the new build to the live site - overwriting whatever is there.
+* If all goes well: push the new build to the live site - overwriting whatever is there.